KilianKegel/edk2-vUDK2018/README.md

 ## Goal
 Get the MinnowBoard running with UDK2018.

 NOTE: Visual Studio is here only used for editing the project.
-The build process is pure EDK!
+The build process is still pure EDK!

 ## HowTo
 1. download and install https://www.python.org/ftp/python/2.7/python-2.7.amd64.msi